-1. How circumstances related to the proposed amendment and/or the area in which the property affected by the proposed amendment is located have substantially changed since the adoption of the Comprehensive Plan or applicable development regulations;
+How circumstances related to the proposed amendment and/or the area in which the property affected by the proposed amendment is located have substantially changed since the adoption of the Comprehensive Plan or applicable development regulations;

-Staff Analysis: The applicant indicates the site was inadvertently dropped from the 2016 Comprehensive Plan update process.
-The proposed amendment will fulfill the conditions of the approved Development Agreement between the applicant and Kitsap County (Auditor File No. 201505290067).
+Staff Analysis: The applicant indicated that the site was inadvertently dropped from the 2016 Comprehensive Plan update process.
+The proposed amendment will also allow the applicant to fulfill the conditions of the approved Development Agreement between the applicant and Kitsap County (Auditor File No. 201505290067).